awslabs/aws-well-architected-labs/Security/300_Lambda_Cross_Account_IAM_Role_Assumption/Lab_Guide.md

 3. AWS service will be pre-selected, select Lambda, then click Next: Permissions.
 4. Do not select any managed policies, click Next: Tags.
 5. Click Next: Review.
-6. Enter Lambda-Assume-Roles for the Role name then click Crete role.
+6. Enter Lambda-Assume-Roles for the Role name then click Create role.
 7. From the list of roles click the name of Lambda-Assume-Roles.
 8. Copy the Role ARN and store for use later in this lab.
 9. Click Add inline policy, then click JSON tab.